jefnic23/spot-the-plane/README.md

 - [ ] Add feedback button
 - [ ] Add button to mark planes with incorrect metadata
 - [ ] Fix miniplane borders on shareable
-- [ ] Make sure the same registration numbers aren't being used within the same game
-- [ ] Modify weights (0.13 - 0.89?)
 - [ ] Improve Lighthouse scores
 ---
 - Check all planes in DB for viability